WhitakerLab/WhitakerLabProjectManagement/Kirstie-Whitaker/abstracts_bios_2017.md

 **Date**: 24th July 2017

-**Bio**: Dr Whitaker is a Research Fellow at [The Alan Turing Institute](https://www.turing.ac.uk/) and senior research associate in the Department of Psychiatry at the University of Cambridge.
+****: Dr Whitaker is a Research Fellow at [The Alan Turing Institute](https://www.turing.ac.uk/) and senior research associate in the Department of Psychiatry at the University of Cambridge.
 She uses magnetic resonance imaging to study child and adolescent brain development.
 She is a Fulbright scholarship alumna, 2016/17 [Mozilla Fellow for Science](https://science.mozilla.org/programs/fellowships/fellows) and founder of the [STEMM Role Models](http://stemmrolemodels.com/) project.

 ### International Conference for Cognitive Neuroscience